NematiLab/bmijc/index.md

 ## Overview
 <a name="overview"></a>

-elcome to the journal club for the [Department of Biomedical Informatics at UCSD](https://medschool.ucsd.edu/som/dbmi/Pages/default.aspx){:target="_blank"}.
+Welcome to the journal club for the [Department of Biomedical Informatics at UCSD](https://medschool.ucsd.edu/som/dbmi/Pages/default.aspx){:target="_blank"}.

 We present and critique literature on machine learning, signal processing, and computation in biomedicine.